ror-community/ror-site/content/about/faqs/_index.md

 ### **How will I know when ROR has been updated?**

 ROR is updated on a rolling basis.
 New registry releases are published on [Github](https://github.com/ror-community/ror-updates/releases) and new data dumps are published on [Zenodo](https://doi.org/10.5281/zenodo.6347574) approximately once a month.
 Following the [Github repository](https://github.com/ror-community/ror-updates/issues) and signing up to watch individual issues is the best way to be notified when a new release is available.
-Releases are also announced on [Github](https://github.com/ror-community/ror-roadmap/discussions), in the [ROR Slack](https://tinyurl.com/ror-slack), [technical support forum](https://groups.google.com/a/ror.org/g/ror-api-users), and on [Twitter](https://twitter.com/ResearchOrgs).
+Releases are also announced on [Github](https://github.com/ror-community/ror-roadmap/discussions), in the [ROR Slack](https://tinyurl.com/ror-slack), [the ROR technical support forum](https://groups.google.com/a/ror.org/g/ror-api-users), and on [Twitter](https://twitter.com/ResearchOrgs).

 ***